neonevm/neon-evm.docs/docs/operating/installation/installation.md

 ---
-title: Running neon-proxy with Kubernetes
+title: Run neon-proxy with Kubernetes
 ---

 import Tabs from '@theme/Tabs';